serhanbaker/1337c0d3/README.md

 ##1337c0d3
 Solutions for the problems at [leetcode](http://oj.leetcode.com/)

-<i>Note: make commands will not work unless you define a main function in each class like this one : </i>
+Note: [make](http://linux.about.com/library/cmd/blcmdl1_make.htm) will not work unless you define a main function in each class like this one :

 ```java
 public static void main(String[] args){